dpnkvrm/aws-encrypted-ami/README.md

     - Create instances using this encrypted ami.

 # Solutions:
-### 1. Terraform provided solution proposed to be used in rackspace modules:
+### 1. Terraform provided solution proposed to be used in already used modules:
 ```
 resource "aws_instance" "example" {
   ami = "ami-00000000000000000"